OStillman/HomeAssistant-Public/docs/home-assistant/device_groups/zigbee/zigbee.md

 - Some Wire! - Jumper cables work really well from the USB TTL but you will need some (preferably single core) wire to fit into the tiny holes on the PCB.

 Then just follow the tutorial and you'll have it connected to ZHA in no time

+#### Why not Zigbee2MQTT?

+This decision was mostly made due to device availiability.
+I.e. wait 3 months for a Zigbee Stick made by some random dude, or Amazon a cheaper Zigbee Hub and get it the next day (I thnk we all know what I chose - Both!)

+ZHA Has it's own Benefits:

+- Built right into ZHA
+- UI Based
+- Used with Sonoff Zigbee Hub means the Pi and Zigbee hub can be in two different locations!

+But ZHA also has drawbacks:

+- Less Device Support!
+- Reliance on Home Assistant

+Zigbee2MQTT Generally:

+- Has more devices
+- Uses MQTT instead
+- But is CMD based

+I've got a Zigbee2MQTT Stick as well which I'm reserving incase I get fed up with ZHA.
+Currently, that's not looking likely!